marcelluscaio/CodeCalisthenics/readme.md

 # Code Calisthenics

-Repository to organize and  my code exercise routine.
+Repository to organize and store my code exercise routine.

 Here are challenges from Clash of code and Haker Rank